adam-versed/agentic-ide-toolbox/documentation-tasks/kb-generator.md

 ## Step 3 Output findings

-Create a well-organised Markdown document with the following sections:
+Create a well-organised markdown document, save it to the current directory, include the following sections **ONLY**:

 1. **Getting Started**